TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ---

-# Lifetime of a project
+# Lifetime of a New Feature

-### New projects
+### New feature branches

-When beginning a new project, you will typically want to branch off of the most updated version of the `dev` branch
+When beginning a new feature, you will typically want to branch off of the most updated version of the `dev` branch.
+Ultimately, the feature will be merged back into `dev` (or else abandoned), and this will facilitate the merge later on.

 ```
 git checkout dev